Luphen1/CAR-DATASET-PORTFOLIO-PROJECT/README.md

 1. Data loading and inspection.
 2. Handling for missing values.
 3. Checking for duplicate values.
-4. Convert each header to the right data type.
-5. Outlier Detection and Handling.
+4. Outliers detection and Handling.
-6. Handling Inconsistent Data and Typos.
+5. Handling Inconsistent data and typos.

 ### Exploration Data Analysis
 EDA involved exploring the car data to answer key questions such as: